philchute/ASP-site/wwwroot/markdown/upstateriftbound.md

 ### Thursday

-6:00 pm Card game night at Boarderlands Greenville (some people going for Riftbound?)
+6:00 pm Card game night at Borderlands Greenville (some people going for Riftbound?)

 ### Friday